aaurm867/omtp_assignments/lecture_1/README.md

 * To see the factory created in assignments 3 to 6, use the command `roslaunch omtp_support visualize_omtp_factory.launch`

 ## Ideas for Future Work:
-The submission has concrete future ideas for improving the project
+The submission has concrete future ideas for improving the project.
+A few examples are:
+- Adding geometry that makes sense within the factory
+- Integrating robots with different tools and from several companies